rockingsoft/rs-elementor/README.md

 - WooCommerce: 3.0+
 - Elementor: 3.0.0+

-These checks are enforced in the main plugin file `rs-elementor-widgets.php`.
+These checks are enforced in the main plugin file `class-rs-elementor-widgets.php`.

 ## Installation